k15z/fastexcerpt/docs/index.md

 excerpts = fe.excerpts("... a long document ...", k=1)
 ```

-### Supervised
-The standard use case is when you have a downstream classification task.
+The standard use case is when you have a downstream binary classification task.
 You can simply pass
-your data in as two lists of strings.
+your data in as two lists:

 ```python
 docs = [